-In the following graph, we see that the population will be 10 billion by about 2030!
-It's got to stop!
+The following graph shows one of the estimates for world population growth during the 21st century.
+We see that the population will be 11 billion by about 2100!
 Think of our water quality, air pollution, global warming, social cohesion and lack of food.
 Surely this is one of the most important graphs in all of mathematics.

 But I digress.

 We are, of course, talking American English, here.
 The British billion has 12 zeroes (Well, even they have recently adopted the 9 zeroes billion...).

 Graph of world population (billions), 1900 to 2100.

 The world population is expected to exceed 11 billion by 2100.
 [Source]